 - Credit Suisse Securities (USA) LLC.
 Mr. Jacobsen is a senior member of the team representing Credit Suisse in connection with numerous lawsuits pending in New York Supreme Court, in which monoline insurers are seeking to deny coverage under financial guarantees covering residential mortgage-backed securitizations.
 Mr. Jacobsen also represents Credit Suisse in connection with over a dozen lawsuits brought by investors in residential mortgage-backed securitizations also pending in New York Supreme Court.

 - Securities Industry and Financial Markets Association (SIFMA).
-Mr. Jacobsen represents SIFMA as amicus curiae in MBIA v.
-Countrywide, an appeal pending in the New York Appellate Division, First Department, involving key issues relevant to the lawsuits brought by monoline insurers against issuers of residential mortgage-backed securities.
+Mr. Jacobsen represented SIFMA as amicus curiae in MBIA v.
+Countrywide, an appeal before the New York Appellate Division, First Department, involving key issues relevant to the lawsuits brought by monoline insurers against issuers of residential mortgage-backed securities.

 - Yugoimport.
-Mr. Jacobsen represents Yugoimport, a foreign commerce enterprise based in Belgrade, Serbia, as lead counsel in an interpleader dispute with two successor nations to the former Socialist Federal Republic of Yugoslavia (the Republic of Slovenia and the Republic of Croatia) over ownership of Yugoimport's funds on deposit at the Bank of New York.
+Mr. Jacobsen represented Yugoimport, a foreign commerce enterprise based in Belgrade, Serbia, as lead counsel in an interpleader dispute with two successor nations to the former Socialist Federal Republic of Yugoslavia (the Republic of Slovenia and the Republic of Croatia) over ownership of Yugoimport's funds on deposit at the Bank of New York.
 This action implicates Federal common law principles concerning the presumption of separateness for foriegn instrumentalities, as well as the interpretation and application of the Agreement on Succession Issues, a foreign treaty between the successor states to the former Yugoslavia.
-On August 29, 2012, Mr. Jacobsen argued Yugimport's appeal of the District Court's rulings on summary judgment before the Second Circuit Court of Appeals.
+Mr. Jacobsen argued Yugimport's appeal of the District Court's rulings on summary judgment before the Second Circuit Court of Appeals.

 - Microsoft Corp.
 In 2011 - 2013, Mr. Jacobsen defended Microsoft in an action alleging negligent misrepresentation concerning the purchase and installation of accounting and budgeting software.
 Mr. Jacobsen and the team successfully dismissed the claims against Microsoft, and the dismissal was affirmed by the New York Appellate Division, First Department, on February 14, 2013.